 A Marketing Qualified Lead (MQL) is a lead who has demonstrated interest in a brand's offerings based on marketing efforts and is more likely to become a customer than other leads.
 Identifying and nurturing MQLs is crucial for optimizing marketing efforts and enhancing sales effectiveness.
 By implementing effective MQL strategies, such as developing a comprehensive lead scoring system, leveraging marketing automation tools, creating high-value content, aligning marketing and sales teams, and utilizing data and analytics, businesses can improve their marketing efficiency, increase conversion rates, and achieve better alignment with overall business goals.

-Discover what an Account Executive (AE) is and how they maintain and nurture business relationships with clients.
-Learn about their importance, key responsibilities, and best practices for success
+Discover what account management is and how it ensures ongoing client relationships by demonstrating the value of continued business.
+Learn about its importance, key responsibilities, and best practices for success